Limit Profile for Projections of Random Walks on Groups: Preliminaries for the -Particle Interchange Process

 \begin{Proof} We must fill the Young diagram associated to $\lambda$ with the numbers $1$ through $\kk+1$, with $1$ appearing $\nn-\kk$ times and the remainder precisely once.
 The integers must form a weakly increasing sequence along the rows and \emph{strictly} increasing along the columns.
+The value $\dd\lambda$ corresponds to placing numbers $1$ through $\nn$ ---ie, $\kk = \nn-1$.
+Trivially, $\mm_\lambda \le \dd\lambda$.

 The $\nn-\kk$ $1$s must be placed in the first row of the $\lambda$-diagram; Therefore if $\lambda_1 < \nn-\kk$, ie $\rr > \kk$, then the $1$s cannot be placed in the first row; thus $\mm_\lambda = 0$.